A safe shore power connection for your inland navigation ship

 - For a large proportion of ships, the cost of shore power is the same as the cost of running a generator, sometimes even cheaper.

-Save on your energy bill
+Save on your energy bills with these tips

 Saving energy does not have to be difficult at all.
 With these simple and efficient measures, you can quickly reduce 30% of your domestic energy use.